Almond Growing Guide

 Crop Rotation Group

-Miscellaneous
+Miscellaneous ●

 Soil

-Rich, light soil with plenty of organic matter added.
+Rich, light soil rich in organic matter.

 Position